horizon-sdv/horizon-sdv/docs/deployment_guide.md

 1. To Access Argo CD UI, go to the Horizon Landing page here: `https://<SUB_DOMAIN>.<HORIZON_DOMAIN>` and click on the Launch button within the Argo CD app card as below.
    <img src="images/argocd_launch.png" width="325" />
-2. Log-in using the credentials configured in section [Add Environment secrets](#add-environment-secrets).
+2. Log-in to Argo CD by clicking on the "Log in via Keycloak" button.
+(Your user must be assigned to `horizon-argocd-administrators` on Keycloak for SSO access)

 <details>
   <summary>Click for more details on Argo CD</summary>